jvde-github/ais2adsb/README.md

 # ais2adsb

-This  Python script converts AIS nmea lines to BaseStation format so it can be read by programs like Virtual Radar Server (VRS).
+This  Python script converts AIS NMEA lines received over UDP to BaseStation [format](http://woodair.net/sbs/article/barebones42_socket_data.htm) and send it to a specified server e.g. Virtual Radar Server (VRS).
 Main purpose is to plot data on SAR aircraft picked up by AIS receivers in ADSB plotting software.
-The program reads AIS messages coming in as NMEA lines over UDP and sends out ADS-B messages in BaseStation [format](http://woodair.net/sbs/article/barebones42_socket_data.htm) to a server.

 The following is an example of a SAR helicopter broadcasting AIS messages plotted in Virtual Radar Server using AIS messages send by ais2adsb (courtesy of jonboy1081):

 <img width="251" alt="image" src="https://user-images.githubusercontent.com/52420030/220178667-2196cc3d-be5d-4194-a9c3-8d37ac08f672.png">